-Everyone knows that penny stocks are the high-flying, high-risk stocks movies are made about.
-Typically these movies involve some sheisty stockbroker looking to get people to buy penny stocks of worthless companies.
-Are you familiar with this storyline?
+Everyone knows that penny stocks are high-flying, high-risk stocks, with many movies made about them.
+Typically these movies involve some shady stockbroker looking to get people to buy penny stocks of worthless companies, sound familiar?

 When the movie “The Wolf Of Wall Street” came out, it shined a very negative light on these low-priced stocks.
 While there are scenarios like this with penny stocks, the vast majority of small-cap and micro-cap stocks have real, underlying companies.
 It all comes down to finding the right penny stocks to buy.